wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.8.2 =

+* A quick fix to attempt to resolve some validation issues in my code.

 = 2.8.1 =

 * People were getting a 404 Error when trying to upgrade.
 I'm going to push out this unedited revision to see if it checks in properly this time.